 Brown bears intent on foraging on these rich food sources will congregate in close proximity with one-another.
 Park biologists conducting aerial surveys have counted as many as 219 brown bears within a 54 square mile area on the coast in recent years.
 This is among the highest densities in the world.

 This high concentration of bears in a small area is possible because with more than enough food, they are more tolerant of the presence of each-other than they are where food is scarce.
 In order to avoid most conflict, these naturally solitary animals establish a fluid hierarchy when gathered together.
 Through the use of vocalizations, scent, and body posturing weaker, less dominant bears yield space, breeding rights, and optimum feeding locations to stronger, more dominant individuals.
-Learning how they communicate is one way you can avoid conflict with bears and remain safe in bear country, too.

 The energy-rich diet of Lake Clark's coastal brown bears allows the largest males to reach weights exceeding 1,000 pounds by the time they enter the den to hibernate.
 Most adult males typically weigh 600-900 pounds by mid-summer, while females average 1/3 less in weight.
 This is carried on a frame 3-5 feet tall at the shoulder and 7-10 feet in length.

 Referring to the eating habits of a grizzly, John Muir once commented, "to him almost everything is food except granite."
 While not far off the mark for any member of the Ursus arctos family, it is especially true of the bears who do not have the benefit of the coast's abundant food sources.